 (4) Location of farm buildings: Farmers can determine where to site and locate certain buildings or structures in the farm.

-(9) Acquisition of certificate of occupancy (C of O): Farm survey facilities acquisition of certificate of occupancy (C of O).
+(9) Acquisition of certificate of occupancy (C of O) read about the Nigerian land use act here: Farm survey facilities acquisition of certificate of occupancy (C of O).

 (10) Determination of gradient of farmland: Farm survey also helps to determine the gradients of the farmland.